uptycslabs/terraform-azurerm-tenant-integration/README.md

 To execute the Terraform script:

-1. **Prepare .tf file:**
+1. **Prepare .tf file**

-   Create a main.tf file in a new folder.
+   Create a `main.tf` file in a new folder.
 Copy and paste the following configuration and modify as required:

    ```
    module "azure-org-config" {